Image credit: Saint Laurent

 Saint Laurent is owned by Kering.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Saint Laurent “Good”.
+Here we rate Saint Laurent “Great”.
 These are a few factors influencing its score:

 • It uses some lower-impact materials including recycled materials.